As used in sections 349.11 to 349.23 the terms in this section have the meanings given them.

 (26) a contribution to a 501(c)(19) organization that does not have an organization license under section 349.16 and is not affiliated with the contributing organization, and whose owned or leased property is not a permitted premises under section 349.165.
 The 501(c)(19) organization may only use the contribution for lawful purposes under this subdivision or for the organization's primary mission.
 The 501(c)(19) organization may not use the contribution for expansion of a building or for bar-related expenditures.
 A contribution may not be made to a statewide organization representing a consortia of 501(c)(19) organizations.

-(b) Expenditures authorized by the board under clauses (24) and (25) must be 51 percent completed within two years of the date of board approval; otherwise the organization must reapply to the board for approval of the project.
+(b) Expenditures authorized by the board under paragraph (a), clauses (24) and (25), must be 51 percent completed within two years of the date of board approval; otherwise the organization must reapply to the board for approval of the project.
 "Fifty-one percent completed" means that the work completed must represent at least 51 percent of the value of the project as documented by the contractor or vendor.

 (c) Notwithstanding paragraph (a), "lawful purpose" does not include: